Advancing Leadership

 Overview

-Structural racism has prevented many leaders from being considered for leadership roles.
-Other forms of discrimination and classism hinder the ability of some leaders to gain recognition for the wisdom and expertise they have earned through lived experience.
-Our goal is to promote and advance leaders who face or have faced adversity, discrimination, or prejudice to increase their representation across the civic sector; foster their ability to influence decisions; and use their leadership skills to advance policies and practices that contribute to a more equitable Chicago.We include leaders who represent a broad array of Chicago residents and communities and who reflect diversity across multiple dimensions.
+Our goal is to promote and advance leaders who face or have faced adversity, discrimination, or prejudice to increase their representation across the civic sector; foster their ability to influence decisions; and use their leadership skills to advance policies and practices that contribute to a more equitable Chicago.
+We include leaders who represent a broad array of Chicago residents and communities and who reflect different perspectives and backgrounds.

 Our Strategy

 The Chicago Commitment supports leadership advancement within our three focus areas: Culture, Equity, and the Arts; Vital Communities; and Civic Partnerships.
-Within these areas, we seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring diverse experiences and perspectives to leadership positions.
+Within these areas, we seek to advance equity by expanding access to a wide range of leadership opportunities and by fostering conditions that recognize and support people who bring different experiences and perspectives to leadership positions.
 Our approach consists of these components: 1) Support for Leadership Programs, 2) Support for Individual Leaders, and 3) Support for Leadership Advancement Within Organizations.

 Support for Leadership Programs

-- Reflect, serve, and amplify the voices of leaders across Chicago, with an emphasis on communities that have been underrepresented in civic discourse;
+• Reflect, serve, and amplify the voices of leaders across Chicago, with an emphasis on communities that have been underrepresented in civic discourse;

-- Are led by and/or predominantly staffed by individuals able to effectively represent communities most affected by structural racism, discrimination, or disinvestment;
+• Are led by and/or predominantly staffed by individuals able to effectively represent communities most affected by structural racism, discrimination, or disinvestment;

-- Provide an in-depth, cohort-based experience over the course of several months, enhancing individual leadership skills, building resiliency in nonprofit leaders, and expanding professional networks; and
+• Provide an in-depth, cohort-based experience over the course of several months, enhancing individual leadership skills, building resiliency in nonprofit leaders, and expanding professional networks; and

 Support for Individual Leaders

 Many individual leaders struggle to find the time or resources to pursue personal development or to execute a project they believe will enhance their own leadership potential.
 The demands of leading a movement or organization may require all their time and energy.
-Accordingly, we explored ways to support leaders in the ways they wish to learn, grow, and advance their skills.
+Accordingly, we explored how to support leaders in the ways they wish to learn, grow, and advance their skills.

-In 2019, we launched a collaborative initiative with the Field Foundation of Illinois entitled Leaders for a New Chicago.
-These awards support individuals who are leaders in their communities, professional fields, or interest areas and work in the Field Foundation’s focus areas of arts, justice, or media and storytelling.
-This program advances equity and access to opportunity; it fosters conditions that recognize and promote people who bring a broad diversity of background and experience to leadership positions.
+Leaders for a New Chicago supports individuals who are leaders in their communities, professional fields, or interest areas and who work in the Field Foundation’s focus areas of arts, justice, or media and storytelling.
+The initiative advances equal access to opportunity and fosters conditions that recognize and promote people who bring a variety of backgrounds and experience to leadership positions.

-Leaders for a New Chicago awards $50,000 to 10 to 15 recipients a year: a no-strings-attached $25,000 award to enable individuals to pursue their own self-defined goals, and a $25,000 general operating grant for the individuals' affiliated nonprofit organizations.
-The program supported 65 recipients during its first six years.
-To nominate a leader or self-nominate, please see the Field Foundation’s nomination portal.
+Leaders for a New Chicago awards $50,000 to eight recipients a year.
+The award is “no-strings-attached” which enables individuals to pursue their own self-defined goal.
+In addition, a $25,000 general operating grant is awarded to the individuals' affiliated nonprofit organizations.
+The initiative supported 65 recipients during its first six years.

 Support for Leadership Advancement within Organizations